The Best Of Ghent Walking Tour

 Geeraard de Duivelsteen

 The Geeraard de Duivelsteen ("Devil Castle") is a 13th-century Gothic-style castle in Ghent, Belgium.
 It was used to defend the city's harbour, Portus Ganda.
 The structure was named after the knight Geeraard Vilain (1210-1270), the second son of the fifteenth Viscount of Ghent, Zeger III of Ghent.
 Vilain was known as "Geeraard de Duivel" ("Geerard the Devil") due to his dark skin and hair colour.
+(Outside Visit)

 The main entrance to the castle (Sint-Veerleplein 11, 9000 Ghent, Belgium) See Map